Does sunscreen expire? How to recognise if your SPF has gone bad

 Does sunscreen expire if not opened?

-The short answer is yes, but let us explain why for anyone wondering, can suncream go out of date if it hasn’t been opened?
+The short answer is yes, but let us explain why for anyone wondering, can sun cream go out of date if it hasn’t been opened or how long does unopened sunscreen last?
 Sunscreen deteriorates when exposed to heat, sunlight and moisture.
 If your bottle has been sitting by the side of the pool, or in your car while you’re at the beach, the formula inside may well be deteriorating even if you haven’t opened it yet.
+So, that's the answer to: how does sunscreen go off?
+Now, here's what you can do to help prevent that.
 To keep your sunscreen effective for as long as possible, store your sunscreen in a cool, dry and dark spot.
 When stored correctly your sunscreen should remain effective till the expiry date printed on the outside of the container.

 Any sunscreen that is passed its expiry date or has a different texture, odor or colour to when it was first opened, should be thrown away and replaced.
 So when deciding whether or not to replace your sunscreen ask yourself these questions.
 Does it feel weird?
 Does it smell strange?
 Does the colour look different?
 If the answer to any of these questions is yes, then toss it and replace it with a fresh SPF.
 In truth, you shouldn’t worry too much about replacing your sunscreen.
 Why?
 Because you should be using so much sunscreen, that you are flying through bottles.
 As well as applying SPF every day, 365 days a year, we recommend the layered approach to applying SPF.
-So, from your day moisturiser to your primer to your makeup, we love to layer sunscreen to make sure our skin is protected.
-Wondering how best to combine SPF products with makeup?
-Check out our layering SPF skincare and makeup expert advice article.
-As well as applying enough sunscreen you should also bear in mind that you need to apply it everywhere.
-Sounds simple enough, but some spots are often forgotten.
-Next time you apply your sunscreen be sure to pay extra attention to your neck, ears and eyelids, as these areas are commonly missed.
 For more tips on sunscreen application, be sure to read our how to use a sunscreen product article.

 Need help with finding the right product for you skin?
 Our customer care team are skincare and product experts and can guide you to the best skin of your life.